perryrivera/jekyll-base/_posts/2017-04-17-suggestion.markdown

 categories: suggestion box
 ---

 Have a "Deploy to netlify" option under Frozen-Flask.
+As for improving the test, I felt this was a very comprehensive test of software development as well as markdown testing.